Pistos/styleguide/ruby-style.md

 * Never have trailing whitespace.
 (Enable relevant editor settings, if any.)

+* Always make the last line of a source code file an empty line.

 * Indent "when" as deep as "case".

 * Always use a comma after the last element of list literals.  e.g.